YAB-org/Browser/README.md

 - **Dual API Support**: Seamlessly handles both legacy Lua and the modern WebX API.
 - **Isolated Execution**: Each tab in the browser runs in its own process, enhancing security and stability.
 - **Electron-Based**: Available on Windows, Linux and Mac.
+- **Automatic Updates**: YAB has automatic updates for Windows and Linux so you don't have to manually download new releases.

 ## Known Issues